derekbekoe/spot/README.md

 0.0.2 - Non-SSL version.
 Works with the console

-0.0.3 - Getting file watcher to work
+0.0.3 - Getting file watcher to work with simple console.log

+0.0.4 - Getting file watcher to work with ws endpoint

+0.0.5 - Can get socket data in VS Code extension